High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Numerical method

 \subsubsection{Discretization quantities: equilibrium, complete solution, fluctuations}

 Directly from the above short summary, we can justify the use, along all our algorithm, of \textit{three main groups of quantities}.

 First, we consider the \textit{equilibrium solution}, that we assume to be the same throughout the simulation and it is supposed to be analytically known anywhere or exactly available at any quadrature point whenever required.
-We denote by $\Q_E = \Q_E(\x,t)$ the equilibrium profile evaluated at a given quadrature point $(\x, t)$: in particular, it is trivially given that $\Q_E$ exactly satisfies the PDE, i.e.
+We denote by \RIIcolor{$\Q_E: \R^d \times \R \rightarrow \R^\nu$} the equilibrium profile \RIIcolor{which} exactly satisfies the PDE, i.e.

-We highlight that $\Q_E$ is \textit{not} the polynomial representations of the equilibrium and it is \textit{not} the result of the numerical evolution of the equilibrium, it is the \textit{exact} equilibrium value.
+We highlight that $\Q_E$ is \textit{not} the polynomial \RIIcolor{representation} of the equilibrium and it is \textit{not} the result of the numerical evolution of the equilibrium (as it is in other works as~\cite{dumbser2023WBGR}), it is the \textit{exact} equilibrium value.
 We also recall that a numerical scheme, similar to the one presented here, could be developed also for equilibrium profiles not completely known \textit{a priori}, but recoverable at the beginning of each timestep from the numerical data plus additional information (such as for example ordinary differential equations describing the equilibrium), see~\cite{gomez2021high,guerrero2020second}.
 In this case as well, however, the equilibrium value $\Q_E$ would not come from the numerical evolution of the equilibrium, but from additional/external procedures.
-So, our scheme could be in principle be extended to more general situations.
+So, our scheme could in principle be extended to more general situations.

 Second, we have the \textit{complete numerical solution} that describes entirely the physical situation accounting both for the equilibrium and its oscillations (or also a non-equilibrium situation); classically, this would be the unique result of a standard non well-balanced numerical scheme.
-Here, we denote by $\Q$ the conserved variables, $\Q_{\text{IC}}$ the initial condition, $\u_h^n = \u_h^n(\x)$ the numerical \textit{spatial} solution at time $t^n$ discretized in the space of polynomials up to degree $N$ spanned by the basis functions given in~\eqref{eq.Dubiner_phi_spatial}, and by $\q_h^n = \q_h^n(\x,t)$ the spacetime predictor (see Section~\ref{ssec.nm-predictor}) discretized in the space of polynomials depending both on $\x$ and $t$ and spanned by~\eqref{eq.Dubiner_phi}.
+Here, we denote by $\RIIcolor{\Q: \R^d \times \R \rightarrow \R^\nu} $ the conserved variables, $ \RIIcolor{\Q_{\text{IC}}: \R^d \rightarrow \R^\nu} $ the initial condition, \RIIcolor{$\u_h^n: \R^d \rightarrow \R^\nu$} the numerical \textit{spatial} solution at time $t^n$ discretized in the space of polynomials up to degree $N$ spanned by the basis functions given in~\eqref{eq.Dubiner_phi_spatial}, and by \RIIcolor{$\q_h^n: \R^d \times \R \rightarrow \R^\nu$} the spacetime predictor (see Section~\ref{ssec.nm-predictor}) discretized in the space of polynomials depending both on \RIIcolor{\textit{space} and \textit{time}} and spanned by~\eqref{eq.Dubiner_phi}.